acmutd/bsg/rtc-service/Readme.md

 ## Interacting with the Server

+To send messages to the RTC service, send messages to the following websocket:
+`ws://localhost:8080/ws`

 ### Requests

 Once you have connected to the server, you can send and receive messages in real-time.
 The server supports the following events: